unixjet/swift-windows/BUILD-MINGW.md

      %WORKDIR%\swift\utils\line-directive.exe
      (source is included - %WORKDIR%/swift/misc/gyb.cpp)

-Prepare Cygwin Tool and Swift Cygwin port.
-  - You will need BASH shell to run sed.
-  - You will need dlltool.exe in Cygwin.
-  - You will need Cygwin version swiftc.exe.
-  (*) swiftc.exe for MSVC will be built, but we should use Cygwin version to build the standard library.

 Prepare Favorate Hexa Editor.
   - HxD will be good if you don't have other. ( https://mh-nexus.de/en/hxd )
 ```